 How and until when can you apply?

-The following documents must be submitted by post for the application:
+The following documents must be submitted for the application:

-- if available, copies of the supervisor’s or evaluator’s assessment of the submitted work.
+- if available, digital copies of the supervisor’s or evaluator’s assessment of the submitted work

-The deadline for submission is 30 June 2019 (date of postmark);
+The deadline for submission is 30 June 2021

 Who decides on the award?